Asparagus africanus: Description

 Asparagus africanus is a spiny shrub up to 1 m tall or a climbing plant with stems up to 3 m long.
 Stems of up to 12 m long have also been recorded.
 These plants have a rhizomatous root system, from which they can reshoot.
 Multiple stems grow from a central crown.
 Bunches of cladodes (modified branchlets) occur at the leaf scales.
 Each ends in a sharp point.
 These look fern-like, giving rise to one of this species' common names (climbing asparagus fern).

+Diagnostic characters of Asparagus africanus illustrated in 1910.

 The plant produces white flowers, which, like the leaves, grow in clusters.
 They have three sepals and three petals, which are similar in appearance.
 The six white filaments have yellow anthers.
 Flowers are present between August and December in the Southern Hemisphere.
 The colour and the scent of these flowers attract insects, which pollinate the flowers.

 Plants produce round fruits.
 These are red when ripe and shrivel to reveal a single black seed.
 These fruits may also be eaten by mammals and birds, aiding in dispersal.
 Fruits may be present at any time of the year, assuming that conditions are suitable.
 These berries contain toxic compounds, such as furostanol and may cause pain and vomiting.